 Year 3 Discovery Centre

-Creating a program that inspires leaders... from 2021 our new Year 3 Discovery Centre will give students agency in their learning like never before.
+Creating a program that inspires leaders... our new Year 3 Discovery Centre gives students agency in their learning like never before.

-Launched in 2021 the Year 3 Discovery Centre is an exciting new initiative that promotes student agency, giving our students voice and often choice in their learning and provides an opportunity to promote innovation that can be transferred to other parts of the school.
+The Year 3 Discovery Centre promotes student agency, giving our students voice, and often choice, in their learning and provides an opportunity to promote innovation that can be transferred to other parts of the school.

 The innovation lab is used for animation, science experiments, 3D printing and robotics.
 It is also home to a kitchen garden program that allows our students to develop skills that can then be transferred to the Year 4 and 5 program at our SFPS campus.
 Integrating specialist areas into core subjects allows for richer and deeper learning experiences.

 A performing arts hall is used for assemblies, movie making and also houses three sound proof private instrumental music studios.
 The design, incorporating professional lighting, projection facilities, green screen and shadow screen, allows for digital production and performance, and seats up to 100 people.
 A comprehensive instrumental music program is offered to all students enrolled at the Discovery Centre.

 Students contribute to the running of the campus in real and tangible ways, such as running their own cafe each week, and researching and selecting the charities to receive the proceeds from this venture.
 This hones a range of skills.
 Students will further develop numeracy skills in an applied setting, along with an understanding of nutrition, customer service and teamwork.

 Small group workshops run two days per week where students engage in a range of learning experiences.
 These workshops are intentional and structured, with teachers allocating workshop groups.
 Through these workshops we aim to provoke curiosity, as well as build skills and knowledge across a range of learning areas.
 These also provide opportunities for us to foster relationships between members of our community, and proactively strengthen social skills.